Adapting Security Warnings to Counter Online Disinformation: Crowdworker Study

 \subsection{Assigning Warnings}

-To answer our research questions about mechanisms of effect (\hyperref[item:crowdRQ2]{RQ2} and \hyperref[item:crowdRQ3]{RQ3}), we measured for differences in the behavioral effects between the warnings that achieved the highest and lowest scores on the perception measures.
+In order to answer our research questions about mechanisms of effect (\hyperref[item:crowdRQ2]{RQ2} and \hyperref[item:crowdRQ3]{RQ3}), we measured for differences in behavioral effects between the warnings that achieved the highest and lowest mean scores for informativeness and harm.

-The standard method for comparing effect sizes between treatments is a randomized control test, in which participants are randomly assigned to treatments (usually in equal numbers).
+The standard method for comparing effect sizes between treatments is a randomized controlled trial, in which participants are randomly assigned to treatments (often in equal numbers).
 The key variable determining how many observations are needed is the estimated difference in effect size between treatments.
 If this difference is small, the study will require a large number of observations for each treatment to achieve statistically significant confidence.

 When designing our study, we observed that the difference in effect sizes between treatments could be small, meaning that a large sample size could be necessary to evaluate our hypotheses.
-Our observations were expensive, however, and although we were testing 16 different conditions (8 treatments with 2 outcomes each), we were only interested in comparing the effects of 4 of those conditions (the top and bottom performers for each outcome).
-Therefore we sought a method to efficiently assign participants to warnings so that the top- and bottom-performing warnings achieved high confidence levels, but the other warnings (which we would not end up using in our hypothesis tests) would receive fewer observations and therefore consume fewer experimental resources.
+Our observations were expensive, however, and although we were testing 16 different conditions (8 warning treatments with 2 score outcomes each), we were only interested in comparing the effects of 4 conditions (with the top and bottom mean scores for each outcome).
+We therefore sought a method to efficiently assign participants to warnings so that the top- and bottom-scoring warnings achieved high confidence levels, but the other warnings (which we would not use in our hypothesis tests) would receive fewer observations and therefore consume fewer experimental resources.

 In this study, we used an adaptive bandit algorithm to assign participants to warnings based on observations of previous participants.
 With each new observation, bandit algorithms update the probability of each condition in a study according to some \textit{reward function} that aligns with the researchers' scientific goals~\cite{lattimore2020bandit}.
 Bandits have been widely used in clinical trials, software design optimization, and political opinion research~\cite{hu2006theory, white2012bandit, offer-westort2019adaptive}.
-We discuss the full details of our multi-armed bandit implementation in Appendix~\ref{apx:bandit}.
+We discuss the full details of our multi-armed bandit implementation in supporting materials~\cite{disinfowarn-sm}.